The Games Fund invests in 4 Eastern European game studios

 Vandrouka Games

-Vandrouka Games has raised $1 million in seed stage funding.
+Vandrouka Games has raised $1 million in seed-stage funding.
 Its founders are Vadim Komkov and Vladimir Komkov, and it has 10 people based in Minsk, Belarus.

-It was founded by games industry veterans with over 10 years of casual game development experience.
-Previously, the founders worked as top managers at one of the leading gaming companies in Eastern Europe.
+The founders are games industry veterans with over 10 years of casual game development experience.
+Previously, they worked as top managers at one of the leading gaming companies in Eastern Europe.
 They decided to start out on their own to make casual games with a focus on innovative gameplay, fresh and engaging meta, and good visuals.

 Purple Games